dolphin-emu/dolphin/Readme.md

 able to build Dolphin on Windows but have not been tested and are not recommended to be used.
 Git and Windows 10 SDK 10.0.15063.0 must be installed when building.

+The "Release" solution configuration includes performance optimizations for the best user experience but complicates debugging Dolphin.
+The "Debug" solution configuration is significantly slower, more verbose and less permissive but makes debugging Dolphin easier.

 An installer can be created by using the `Installer.nsi` script in the Installer directory.
 This will require the Nullsoft Scriptable Install System (NSIS) to be installed.
 Creating an installer is not necessary to run Dolphin